kashalo/vue-paginator-ak/README.md

 4. alignment ***Optional***
 5. preserveUrl ***Optional***

-This Props  allow you to pass the necceassery data in order this components to operate and give you the ability to custimze total links which will be displaied and pagination navigation alignment.
+This Props allow you to pass the necessary data in order this components to operate and give you the ability to customize total links which will be displayed and pagination navigation alignment.

 ---
 ### Props Details